isgulkov/rsa-prep/README.md

 So don't do it early!

-##### Small number optimization
+##### Small size optimization

-In general, an SSO<sup>1</sup>-like optimization, i.e. if numbers $< 2^{64}$ didn't have a vector and were stored completely on the stack, seems to apply perfectly here due to the "law of small numbers"<sup>2</sup>.
+In general, an SSO for numbers e.g. $< 2^{64}$ seems to apply perfectly here due to the "law of small numbers".

 For working with 1024- or 4096-bit numbers, though, this is questionable.
 Will the allocation speedup even be noticeable?
-Will the locality improve significantly?
-Half a kilobyte is 1/16th of L1 already.
+Will the locality improvement matter?
+Half a kilobyte is $\frac{1}{16}$ of the L1 already.

-Moreover, the modular multiplication algorithm will probably both require a temporary and operate in a number longer than the operands.
+Moreover, the modular multiplication algorithm will probably both require a temporary, maybe even one larger than the operands.

-<sup>1</sup> — *short string optimization*; [here](https://www.youtube.com/watch?v=kPR8h4-qZdk) is a great CppCon talk related to it (never mind the guy's wierd tone and body language — you'd look the same if you took as much Aderall as he does).

-<sup>2</sup> — the observations that in most programs, numbers are small: like, 90+% are $< 100$, about 20% are zero — who knows where I heard that, but seems reasonable.

 ##### Expression templates